On & Off Campus

 Just recently, Bates held a “pre-bid” conference on the academic building project, where potential contractors meet with College officials to clear up any questions about the project or plans.
 “It was a very quiet pre-bid conference — as it should be,” said Coughlin, who chairs the Trustee Committee on Grounds and Buildings.
 “That’s Bernie’s style, and it’s the sign of a pretty good start.”

-Coughlin gives credit to the team that Carpenter assembled over the years, which included Phil Meldrum, plant engineer, and recently retired Director of Physical Plant Walter Wood.”We had a good family and we worked together well,” said Wood.
+Coughlin gives credit to the team that Carpenter assembled over the years, which included Phil Meldrum, plant engineer, and recently retired Director of Facility Services Walter Wood.”We had a good family and we worked together well,” said Wood.
 “Bernie has high standards — Bates standards.
 He always said that we should build everything to last at least a hundred years.”